Sebastianhju/Runeterra-5e/2.0/Spells.md

 |---|---|---|---|---|---|---|
 |5th|1 Action|20 feet radius|V,S,M|1 Round|Evocation|Constitution|

 Gain 3d6 temporary hit points and charge up a powerful attack.
-The area within 20 feet of you becomes difficult terrain .
+The area within 20 feet of you becomes difficult terrain.
 At the start of your next turn all creatures within 20 feet of you must succeed a constitution saving throw or take 12d8 cold damage.
 If you loose concentration before the start of your turn all creatures within 20 feet of you must succeed a constitution saving throw or take 6d8 cold damage.

 **At Higher Levels.** When cast with a spell slot of 6th level or higher, the damage increases by 1d8 for each level above 5th.

 # Format